 You’ll need to confidently discuss the consistency of the framework for each IFRS that’s examined.
 The integrated reporting framework also lays the foundations for a new reporting model, so be prepared for questions about how this relates to corporate reporting.

-On the practical side, you do need to know how to prepare and present financial statements according to current accounting statements, which is a throwback to P2.
+On the practical side, you do need to know how to prepare and present financial statements according to current accounting statements.
 However, evaluation is an important part of ACCA Strategic Business Reporting and this isn’t a pure practical or calculation-based exam.